Explore how NHS Forth Valley’s R&D team is driving innovation through leading research.

 The LENS trial has demonstrated that fenofibrate, a drug usually used to lower cholesterol, reduces the risk of progression of diabetic retinopathy by 27%.

-Distinguish normal versus abnormal head MRI scans using machine learning techniques (AI).This will be used to develop a computer program that will identify abnormalities on MRI scans of the brain and assist in assessment and treatment of patients with brain injury or disease.
+This study aims to distinguish normal versus abnormal head MRI scans using machine learning techniques (AI).This will be used to develop a computer program that will help identify abnormalities on MRI scans of the brain and assist in assessment and treatment of patients with brain injury or disease.

 Primary Investigator